heera/lab/README.md

 ## Usage

-Lab is comprised of a few different components.
-For the sake of brevity we will group these components into two major pieces.
+Lab is comprised of two major components.

 1. The `lab.php` script
-2. The `library`
+2. The `Assertion` class

-Although it is completely possible to use the library independently, all examples presume to be using the test execution script and, thus, may use helper functions provided within that script.
+Although it is completely possible to use the `Assertion` class independently, all examples presume to be using the `lab.php` test execution script and, thus, may use helper functions provided within that script.

 ### Terminology

 #### Fixture

-A fixture is a collection of tests with common setup and cleanup code.
-Generally speaking a fixture will test an entire class, however, for more complex classes that require significant setup or cleanup for individual pieces you might have multiple fixtures across a single class.
+A fixture is a "fixed" or known state which the environment is put into before performing tests.
+Like most frameworks, Lab provides points for setting up a fixture and "tearing it down," although Lab calls this the "cleanup" phase.
+Lab is organized in such a way that one test file should represent one fixture with multiple tests that need to use that fixture.

-#### Iteration
+#### Cycle

-Lab goes through a single iteration of a loop per fixture.
-Each iteration is a separate execution of PHP on that fixture, so any classes which were loaded in another fixture's code will not be available unless also loaded in the current fixture's code.
-If you have code which is required by all fixtures (including common constants, modifying PHP's state variables with dummy information, etc) you can execute this in the `setup` closure in the main config.
+A single cycle consists of a global and local setup for the fixture, a series of tests, and finally a local and global cleanup for that fixture; in that order.
+Each cycle, additionally, is run in an isolated context.
+This is achieved by independent executions of PHP for each test file in the tests directory.

 #### Test

-A test is a single entry in a fixture's `tests` array.
-The key is used to describe the test for result output, and the associated closure is the test code itself.
-The test will fail if any uncaught exception is thrown.
+A single test is a single function in the `tests` array of any file in our tests directory.
+A single test may contain multiple assertions which upon failure will throw an exception.

 ### Getting Lab